svoisen/sean.voisen.org/_posts/2024-09-09-ivan-illich-how-technologies-create-radical-monopolies.md

 ---

-For anyone looking to dig more into Ivan Illich beyond [Tools for Conviviality](https://bookshop.org/a/106240/9781842300114) consider the work and writing of L.M.
-Sacasas, including his excellent newsletter, [The Convivial Society](https://theconvivialsociety.substack.com), as well as his [his interview discussing Illich on the Hope in Source podcast](https://hopeinsource.com/convivial/).
+If you're looking to dig more into the Illich's ideas and philosophy beyond [Tools for Conviviality](https://bookshop.org/a/106240/9781842300114) consider the work and writing of Illich scholar L.M.
+Sacasas, including his excellent newsletter, [The Convivial Society](https://theconvivialsociety.substack.com), as well as [his interview discussing Illich on the Hope in Source podcast](https://hopeinsource.com/convivial/).